ocryptocode/ocryptocode/README.md

-I am the CEO villager of https://x.com/vortex_capital_ , ambassador, and community builder..
+I am the CEO- villager of https://x.com/vortex_capital_ , ambassador, and community builder..